Indeed, Buck Sexton here in For Rush Limbaugh today on the EIB Open Line Friday continues in our three, 800-282-2882.

 And this has now come out with some of the emails that we've seen.

-There was fear of foyer requests.
+There was fear of FOIA requests.

-You see, if if she has an email that's a State Department unclassified email, everything that goes to that is in the control of the State Department.
+You see, if she has an email that's a State Department unclassified email, everything that goes to that is in the control of the State Department.

 So there's no like, whoopsie, we lost it.